-In regards to long-term debt arrangements, the following table summarizes the material aspects of these future obligations on our consolidated indebtedness as of December 31, 2015, and subsequent years thereafter (dollars in
+In regards to long-term debt arrangements, the following table summarizes the material aspects of these future obligations on our consolidated indebtedness as of December 31, 2015, and subsequent years thereafter (dollars in thousands) assuming the obligations remain outstanding through initial maturities including applicable exercise of available extension options:

-2016 2017 and 2018 2019 and 2020 After 2020 Total Long Term Debt (1) \$ 2,928,580 \$ 4,067,342 \$ 5,767,151 \$ 9,739,204 \$ 22,502,277 Interest Payments (2) 827,835 1,297,715 965,978 2,438,097 5,529,625 Consolidated Capital Expenditure Commitments (3) 156,867 156,867 Lease Commitments (4) 30,474 61,431 51,839 984,431 1,128,175
+2016 2017 and 2018 2019 and 2020 9 and 2020 After 2020 Total Long Term Debt (1) \$ 2,928,580 \$ 4,067,342 \$ 5,767,151 \$ 9,739,204 \$ 22,502,277 Interest Payments (2) 827,835 1,297,715 965,978 2,438,097 5,529,625 Consolidated Capital Expenditure Commitments (3) 156,867 156,867 Lease Commitments (4) 30,474 61,431 51,839 984,431 1,128,175

-- (1) Represents principal maturities only and therefore, excludes net discounts of \$104. - (2) Variable rate interest payments are estimated based on the LIBOR rate at December 31, 2015. - (3) Represents contractual commitments for capital projects and services at December 31, 2015.
-Our share of estimated 2016 development, redevelopment and expansion activity is further discussed below under "Development Activity". - (4) Represents only the minimum non-cancellable lease period, excluding applicable lease extension and renewal options.
+(1) Represents principal maturities only and therefore, excludes net discounts of \$104.

+(2) Variable rate interest payments are estimated based on the LIBOR rate at December 31, 2015.

+(3) Represents contractual commitments for capital projects and services at December 31, 2015.
+Our share of estimated 2016 development, redevelopment and expansion activity is further discussed below under "Development Activity".

+(4) Represents only the minimum non-cancellable lease period, excluding applicable lease extension and renewal options.

 Our off-balance sheet arrangements consist primarily of our investments in joint ventures which are common in the real estate industry and are described in Note 7 to the notes to consolidated financial statements.
 Our joint ventures typically fund their cash needs through secured debt financings obtained by and in the name of the joint venture entity.
 The joint venture debt is secured by a first mortgage, is without recourse to the joint venture partners, and does not represent a liability of the partners, except to the extent the partners or their affiliates expressly guarantee the joint venture debt.
-As of December 31, 2015, the Operating Partnership guaranteed joint venture related mortgage indebtedness of \$353.7 million (of which we have a right of recovery from our venture partners of \$112.8 million).
+As of December 31, 2015, we guaranteed joint venture related mortgage indebtedness of \$353.7 million (of which we have a right of recovery from our venture partners of \$112.8 million).
 Mortgages guaranteed by us are secured by the property of the joint venture which could be sold in order to satisfy the outstanding obligation and which has an estimated fair value in excess of the guaranteed amount.
 We may elect to fund cash needs of a joint venture through equity contributions (generally on a basis proportionate to our ownership interests), advances or partner loans, although such fundings are not required contractually or otherwise.